Business Legalities

 • physicians, dentists, veterinarians, lawyers, notaries, patent attorneys, surveyors, sworn auditors,

-• architects, trade chemists, accountants, tax consultants, consulting economists and management experts, sworn-in auditors (vereidigte Buchprüfer),
+• architects, trade chemists, accountants, tax consultants, consulting economists, and management experts, sworn-in auditors (vereidigte Buchprüfer),

 • physiotherapists, journalists,